Title photo - Author with a 12.01 lb. Lake Pyramid northern-strain largemouth bass back-deck swimbait

 quote about life also provides an excellent mindset for anglers fishing from

-on the boat's back deck, the challenge is fishing the circumstance you're
+on the boat's back deck, the challenge is to fish the circumstances you're

 Reverse Angle Illustration by DSF

-deck angler controlling the boat and fishing a vibrating jig pattern.
-As the front deck angler controls the boat, their targets will probably be obvious.
+Imagine a front-deck angler controlling the boat and fishing a spinnerbait pattern.
+As the front-deck angler maneuvers the boat, their targets will likely be obvious.
 Let's

 say they are working a stretch of the bank

-from left to right.
-Imagine those same targets coming down the bank from the
+from left to right (see illustration above).
+Imagine those same targets coming down the same bank from the

 opposite direction, right to the left.